Creating Optimal Digital Signage CMS Workflows

 You can store master templates at the root level or on any level above the one where your media players are assigned.

 Here’s an example.
-A franchised organization stores it’s master templates and other global content at the root level of their CMS network so franchise operators can copy the content down to their local group so they can customize it for their own needs.
+A franchised organization stores it’s master templates and other global content at the root level of their digital signage CMS network so franchise operators can copy the content down to their local group so they can customize it for their own needs.
 If this is a template menu for a restaurant chain, the local store operator will be able to customize the menu without impacting other franchisees.

 The same technique can be applied to any type of business or organization.